 Purpose: Defines the basic grid of radial integration shells according to Ref.
-[18] number is an integer number (the total number of grid points, N).

-radius is a positive real number which specifies the outermost shell of the basic grid, $r{\rm outer}$, in Å.
+[19] number is an integer number (the total number of grid points, N). radius is a positive real number which specifies the outermost shell of the basic radius is a positive real number which specifies the outermost shell of the basic grid, r{outer} , in Å.